 Confirm that your contact information is current so the hiring manager can easily contact you for a job interview if selected.

 The next section is your resume summary or resume objective.
-If you have ample customer service work experience, you will write a resume summary; a two-to-three-sentence paragraph that provides a brief overview of your best skills and work history.
+If you have ample customer service work experience, you will write a customer service resume summary; a two-to-three-sentence paragraph that provides a brief overview of your best skills and work history.
 In customer service, you would typically feature how you’ve performed your responsibilities, the number of customers you dealt with daily and your proven customer satisfaction in the industry.
-For example:

 Customer service professional with four years of experience combines energy and empathy with a solid history of achievement in retail.
 Areas of expertise include communication, problem-solving skills and reading physical and emotional cues.